ReactiveX/RxPY/docs/migration.rst

 .. code:: python

+    import rx
-    import rx, operator as op
+    from rx import operators as ops

     obs1 = rx.from_([1, 2, 3, 4])
     obs2 = rx.from_([5, 6, 7, 8])